ArneGockeln/jekyll-umlauts/README.md

 # Umlauts Generator for Jekyll
-This generator converts all umlauts äÄöÖüÜ and ß in its correct html equivalent.
+This generator converts all umlauts äÄöÖüÜ and ßẞ in its correct html equivalent.
 When the jekyll site is generated all umlauts will be converted to html.
 ```html
 ü = &uuml; Ü = &Uuml;